zhuxiao/asvbm/test_data/README.md

 ## experiment description

-In this experiment, we conducted an individualized evaluation of the identification results for chromosome 1 (chr1) from the HG002 CCS (Consensus Circular Sequence) data by using four structural variant (SV) detection methods: cuteSV(v2.0.3), pbsv (v2.9.0), Sniffles(v2.0.2), asvclr(vxxx).
-Subsequently, the identification results obtained from these four different detection methods were comprehensively evaluated against their benchmark sets through a multi-sample evaluation approach.
+In this experiment, we conducted an individualized evaluation of the identification results for chromosome 1 (chr1) from the HG002 CCS (Consensus Circular Sequence) data by using seven structural variant (SV) detection methods: cuteSV(v2.0.3), pbsv (v2.9.0), Sniffles2(v2.0.2), asvclr(v1.4.0), SVDSS(v1.0.5), DeBreak(v1.0.2), SVIM(v2.0.0).
+Here we will only focus on the evaluation results of insertion and deletion variants.
+Subsequently, the identification results obtained from these seven different detection methods were comprehensively evaluated against their benchmark sets through a multi-sample evaluation approach.

 ## data description and preparation